LA 1102 . Landscape Representation II

 Attendance:

-Attendance is mandatory for the scheduled duration of the class sessions (Tuesday, Thursday 8:40-11:30).
+Attendance is mandatory for the scheduled duration of the class sessions (Tuesday, Thursday 9:30-12:20).
 More than three unexcused absences may constitute grounds for placement on attendance probation (see Attendance Regulations in the LSU General Catalog).
-Since most class meetings or general discussions will take place at the beginning of the class period it is important that all students arrive in the classroom promptly at 8:40.
+Since most class meetings or general discussions will take place at the beginning of the class period it is important that all students arrive in the classroom promptly at 9:30.
 Arriving late or leaving early, unless authorized by the instructor, will be considered an unexcused absence.
+It is also unacceptable to be working on outside projects, browsing extraneous websites and/or updating your status during class time on either your laptop, phone or tablet.
+Students observed in any of these activities will be marked absent.

 Grades: